Submission guidelines

 Can I make multiple Extended Abstract submissions?

 CCN 2025 maintains the historical policy that a given presenter can present only a single contribution at CCN.
-As such, you can make only one submission as the “Presenter” (the presenting author as identified on OpenReview) to the Extended Abstracts track.
-We will desk-reject submissions in violation of this requirement between desk-rejection-review-period.
-You can participate in any number of submissions for which you are an author You can participate in any number of submissions for which you are an author but not the Presenter.
+As such, you can make only one submission as the "Presenter" (the presenting author as identified on OpenReview) to the Extended Abstracts track.
+We will desk-reject submissions in violation of this requirement between ea-desk-rejection-period.
+You can participate in any number of submissions for which you are an author but not the Presenter.

 Will my extended abstract be copyrighted?